 Be prepared for a little slagging (gentle mocking) if in Ireland and bearing that name.
 It’s not our fault—it is all we know!

 Yep, this is an actual surname.
 The unusual family name was first seen in Britain soon after the Norman invasion in 1066.
-It is thought that the name travelled to the British Isles along with the soldiers and settled there.
+It is thought that the name travelled to Ireland and Britain along with the soldiers and settled there.

 In Irish slang, this unfortunate name can mean “a son born out of wedlock” or, again, an “a**hole.”